-Advise patients receiving low dose vitamin D to prevent deficiency as inpatients that following discharge, this may need to be bought over the counter as GPs may not continue to prescribe.
+Advise patients receiving vitamin D to prevent deficiency as inpatients that following discharge, this will need to be bought over the counter as GPs are not expected to continue to prescribe.
 Discharge prescriptions should be marked for GPs not to continue following discharge.
 At least 2 weeks supply will be provided on discharge.